zeek/spicy/doc/programming/parsing.rst

    When a hook executes, it has access to the current unit instance through the ``self`` identifier.
-The state of that instance will reflect where parsing is at at that time.
+The state of that instance will reflect where parsing is at that time.
 In particular, any field that haven't been parsed yet, will remain unset.
 (You can use the ``?.`` unit operator to test if a field has received a value yet.)